Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Bamboo Men’s Briefs

-Bamboo often is more eco-friendly than cotton (Boody Wear has an excellent page describing the ecological benefits of bamboo).
+Bamboo often is more eco-friendly than cotton.
 Like with modal, some companies sell underwear using bamboo as a substitute for cotton, such as David Archy or Separatec.
 I recently purchased my first set of bamboo briefs from Separatec and I loved them: read my full review here.
 The same rules apply here for cotton, especially when seeing the mix of elastane or Spandex in the fabric blend.

 Synthetic Materials for Men’s Briefs